 Leonard was employed by the City of Harrisburg as the Health Officer, where he earned a reputation for being knowledgeable, tough but fair in the enforcement of health codes.
 He received numerous certificates from the Food & Drug Administration, the American Red Cross, and other agencies for his dedication to public health.
 He was also a past member of the American Legion Post #733, where he served as a Service Officer.

 Throughout his life, “Poppy” had a deep love for children, often spoiling them with affection.
-He found joy in signing in the choir and listening to his cherished record collection, especially his beloved gospel music.
+He found joy in singing in the choir and listening to his cherished record collection, especially his beloved gospel music.
 Above all, he treasured spending time with his family and friends.

 Known for his handyman skills, Lennie D. was always ready to lend a helping hand to those in need, generously sharing the talents God had blessed him with.
 He also enjoyed cooking for others, ensuring that everyone who came through his door was well-fed and cared for.